-Democrat Mark Kelly wins Arizona Senate seat, ousting incumbent McSally
+Democrat Mark Kelly wins Arizona US Senate seat, ousting incumbent McSally

 CLICK HERE TO SEE FOX NEWS’ LIVE PROBABILITY DIALS

-Earlier in the evening, The Associated Press confirmed Democrat Ann Kirkpatrick won the state's second congressional district.
+Earlier in the evening, The Associated Press confirmed Democrat Ann Kirkpatrick won the state's 2nd Congressional District.

 The last time Arizonans elected a Democrat for president was in 1948.

-Though not in politics, the 56-year-old military service member has accomplished a lot since his years growing up in West Orange, New Jersey.
+Though not in politics, the 56-year-old Kelly has accomplished a lot since his years growing up in West Orange, N.J.

-In 1987, the now Senate-elect became a naval aviator, serving in Japan and making deployments to the Persian Gulf in Operation Desert Storm.
+In 1987, the now senator-elect became a Navy aviator, serving in Japan and making deployments to the Persian Gulf during Operation Desert Storm.

 In 1993, he attended the U.S. Naval Test Pilot School.
-His service has earned him almost two dozen military-related medals of commendation.
+His service has since earned him almost two dozen military-related medals of commendation.

-Three years later, NASA selected Kelly to be a Space Shuttle pilot.
+In 1996, NASA selected Kelly to be a Space Shuttle pilot.

 He has spent more than 54 days in space.

-In 2007, Kelly successfully fought off pancreatic cancer and four years later he announced his retirement both from NASA and the U.S. Navy.
+In 2007, Kelly fought off pancreatic cancer and four years later he announced his retirement both from NASA and the Navy.

 Since then, Kelly has authored multiple books and co-founded the near-space exploration company World View Enterprises.

-In 2011, Kelly's wife, former Arizona Democratic Congresswoman Gabrielle Giffords, was targeted in an assassination attempt.
-Giffords sustained a severe traumatic brain injury from the attack.
+In 2011, Kelly's wife, former U.S. Rep. Gabrielle Giffords, D-Ariz., was targeted in an assassination attempt.
+Giffords suffered a severe traumatic brain injury after being shot.

 CLICK HERE TO INTERACT WITH FOX NEWS VOTER ANALYSIS